nicebots/timonel/timonel-updater/README.md

 Usage:
 ------
-To simplify the step necesary to generate a bootloader update payload, use the __make-updater.sh__ script.
+To simplify the steps necesary to generate a bootloader update payload, use the __make-updater.sh__ script.
 If the script is run without arguments, it will generate a default-configuration based bootloader payload.
 The supported arguments are positional, as follows:

 * __CONFIG__: Timonel configuration option to use.
 (Def=tml-t85-std).